SimonHegele/LUTR/README.md

 LUTR creates GFF-slices for all predicted genes and their overlapping assembled genes.

-1. Both GFF-files are loaded into memory at the same time.
-2. Both GFF-files are split into slices according to their chromosomes
+1. GFF-File loading as pandas.DataFrame
+2. GFF-File chromosome slice generation
-3. For each chromosome all pairs of overlapping predicted genes and assembled genes are identified in parallel
+3. Identification of pairs of overlapping predicted and assembled genes
-4. For each pair of genes their corresponding GFF-slices are extracted and written to a "temporary" dirctory.
-5. A file "step 1" is created in the output directory.
-This allows to re-run LUTR with different parameters without the need to perform step 1 again.
+4. GFF-File gene slice generation for gene pairs*

 ### Step 2: Gene pair slice processing
 Transcript matching, removal of unsupported transcripts and UTR-variant generation

-1. Pairs of predicted and assembled exons are matched exon by exon as shown in the figure below taking into account the set parameters mtbm mftm, allowing matching with partially assembled transcripts.
-By default assembled transcripts are only assigned to the predicted bases they match and share the most bases with.
+1. Matching pairs of predicted and assembled transcripts exon by exon according to user defined parameters
-2. If parameter --remove was set, unmatched transcripts are removed.
+2. Removal of unmatched predicted transcripts (only if parameter --remove was set.
-3. Predicted transcripts and assembled transcripts are used to generate UTR-variants if the assembled transcript extends the predicted transcript to one or more sides.
+3. Generation of UTR-variants if matching assembled transcripts extend predicted ones
-4. UTR-variants are selected according to the --select parameter, replacing the original transcript.
+4. Length based selection of UTR-variants (according to --select parameter)
+5.
 <p align="center">
   <img src="figures/workflow.png" width="500"/>
 </p>